-Specialized in teaching children who failed to learn to read through numerous reading programs, Lois has worked with students in Australia, England, and Texas.
-She has taught failing students at all age levels, with her creative teaching methods varying depending on reading ability of the student, teaching age-appropriate, rather than reading-age-appropriate, material.
-For beginning readers, she writes poetry, encouraging students to know that they, too, are authors.
-As her students are more exposed to a wide range of reading, she uses already existing material to re-engage students, where they become active, involved learners who can enter the traditional classroom confidently.
-Several of her students have gone from non-reading to graduating college.
+Lois Letchford specializes in teaching children who have struggled to learn to read through numerous commercial programs.
+She has worked with students of all ages in Australia, England, and Texas.
+Her creative teaching methods vary depending on the reading ability of the student, employing age-appropriate, rather than reading-age-appropriate, material.
+Lois writes poetry, empowering her students to see themselves as authors.
+When her students have been exposed to a wider range of texts, she returns to existing conventional material to re-engage students, who become active, involved learners ready to re-enter the traditional classroom confidently.
+Several of her most challenging students have eventually gone on to graduate from college.

-Her non-traditional background, multi-continental exposure, and passion for helping failing students have equipped her with a highly unique skill set and perspective.
-Originally qualified as a Physical Education teacher, she later completed a Master's in Literacy and Reading from the State University of New York at Albany.
-She has presented about her teaching methods at several conferences, including the California Reading Association, Michigan Summer Institute, and New York State Reading Association conferences.
-She is co-president of the Albany City Reading Association as well as a Member of the Australian College of Education.
+Her non-traditional background, multi-continental exposure, and passion for helping failing students have equipped her with a unique skill set and perspective.
+Originally a physical education teacher, she later completed a Master's in Literacy and Reading from the State University of New York at Albany.
+Lois has presented her work at The California Reading Association, Michigan Summer Institute, and New York State Reading Association conferences.
+She is co-president of the Albany City Reading Association and a member of the Australian College of Education.

 All photos on this site were taken by Flyer Squad Photography.